Anthony Nanula

-Anthony R. Nanula (born December 9, 1965) is an American real estate developer, investment banker, political leader, and philanthropist from Buffalo, New York.
+Anthony Richard Nanula (born December 9, 1965) is an American real estate developer, investment banker, political leader, and philanthropist from Buffalo, New York.

-Anthony Nanula is the Chief Investment Officer of Sinatra & Company Real Estate.
-He also served as the President and CEO of Niagara International Capital, Ltd., a Founder and Managing Partner of American Coastal Properties, and is a Principal of The Nanco Group, owned by the Nanula Family.
-He previously represented District 57 in the New York State Senate, and served as City Comptroller for the City of Buffalo and Deputy State Comptroller for the State of New York.
+Anthony Nanula is the chief investment officer of Sinatra & Company Real Estate.
+He also served as the president and CEO of Niagara International Capital, Ltd., a founder and managing partner of American Coastal Properties, and is a principal of The Nanco Group, owned by the Nanula Family.
+He previously represented District 57 in the New York State Senate, and served as city comptroller for the City of Buffalo and deputy state comptroller for the State of New York.

 Early life and education

-Nanula was born in Niagara Falls, New York, and is the son of Savino P. Nanula, the former Chairman and CEO of Tops Friendly Markets, and Eileen E. (Hughes) Nanula (July 10, 1931 – October 12, 2014).
+Nanula was born in Niagara Falls, New York, and is the son of Savino P. Nanula, the former chairman and CEO of Tops Friendly Markets, and Eileen E. (Hughes) Nanula (July 10, 1931 – October 12, 2014).
 He has three brothers.
 His paternal grandparents were born in Italy.
 Nanula attended Niagara-Wheatfield High School, graduating in 1984.
-He graduated from Syracuse University in 1988, earning a dual Bachelor of Science degree in Marketing and Transportation and Distribution (Supply Chain) Management.
+He graduated from Syracuse University in 1988, earning a dual Bachelor of Science degree in marketing and transportation and distribution (supply chain) management.
 During his time at Syracuse University, he joined the Sigma Chi Fraternity.